top of page

 The Right to Autonomy (Identity)

-Adoptees deserve control over their legal identity, access to original records, and the ability to challenge or revoke adoption orders in adulthood.
+Adoptees deserve control over their legal identity, access to original records, to make public, duel and the ability to challenge or revoke adoption orders in adulthood.

 The Right to Be Known (Justice)